-The Heddon Zara Spook, a stogie-shaped, dog-walking stickbait, has been duping bass for more than 70 years.
-Heddon offers several versions, but the 5-inch, 7/8-ounce Super Spook is the favorite of legendary pro bass angler penny Berryman.
-Berryman performs several modifications that turn her Super Spook into a “Superb” Spook, and it would take a Brink’s truck to haul all the money Berryman has won with this lure.
-Her tweaked lure is 4 3/8 inches long and weighs about 3/4 ounce—almost the size of the original Zara Spook.
-However, her Superb Spook is stouter, and it presents a better profile and splashes more when walked across the surface.
+The Heddon Zara Spook, a stogie-shaped, dog-walking stickbait, has been duping largemouth bass for more than 70 years.
+Heddon offers several versions, but the 5-inch, 7/8-ounce Super Spook is a favorite among many bass pros.
+Years ago, one of those pros shared the lure modifications she made that turn a Super Spook into a “Superb” Spook.
+The end result is a lure that’s 4 3/8 inches long and weighs about 3/4 ounce—almost the size of the original Zara Spook.
+However, this Superb Spook is stouter than the original, and it presents a better profile and splashes more when walked across the surface.

-STEP 1 Remove the hooks.
+Step 1: Remove the hooks.
 Mark off a 5/8-inch-wide section of the lure around the middle hook hanger.
-The mark on the nose side should be 1/4 inch from the split-ring hanger.
+The mark on the nose end of the lure should be 1/4 inch from the split-ring hanger.
 Saw off the marked section.
 Save the split ring and put it on the line eye to give the bait freedom to sashay.

 Step 2: Place two small ball bearings, six BBs, or two 8mm glass beads inside the lure.
 They’ll rattle and make the lure’s tail sit deeper for better hook-ups.
 Apply a coat of 5-minute epoxy with a toothpick to the sawn openings on each half of the lure.
 Let the epoxy set.